PhenomML/Stats285_F23/hw3_instructions.md

 	`sbatch hw2.sh`
 	`squeue`

-23. Unlike hw2, we now are using the logging tool in Python.
+11. Unlike hw2, we now are using the logging tool in Python.
 FarmShare will place this data in the error stream, `hw2.err`.
-In that file, you should see a similar output to step 13 above.
+In that file, you should see a similar output to laptop step 7 above.
 ```
 	INFO:root:Data Generated
 	INFO:root:nrow = 1000